si-mikey/BoostWebDriver/readme.md

 ```
 Note:
 =====
-1. For reporting options you can use PHPUnit
+1. For reporting options you can use PHPUnit or Behat(recommended)

 ### TODO:

-1. add phpunit option for assertions
+1. complete JWP command list integration
-2. complete JWP command list integration
+2. improve code
-3. improve code
+3. improve klogger integration for logging test requests to webdriver in realtime.
+Uses flatfile for now, moving to zeromq or rabbitmq for pub sub in near future

 ### License